hybridgroup/gocv/README.md

 The version program should output the following:

-		gocv version: 0.2.0
+		gocv version: 0.8.0
 		opencv lib version: 3.4.0

+You might want to copy the `env.cmd` script into your own projects, to make it easier to setup the needed environment vars when building your own code.

-If you are not modifying gocv source, compile gocv to a static library, to significantly decrease your build times (`CGO_CPPFLAGS` and `CGO_LDFLAGS` must have been set as described above):
+If you are not modifying gocv source, compile gocv to a static library, to significantly decrease your build times (`env.cmd` must have been executed as described above):

         go install gocv.io/x/gocv